On Calderon's problem for the connection Laplacian: Immersions by Green kernels

 where $B^n(0,\rho)$ is an open Euclidean ball of radius $\rho>0$ in $\mathbb R^n$.
 Then, as the manifold $\tilde M$ one can take the manifold obtained by gluing $B^n(0,\rho)$ to $M$ such that points in $B^+(0,\rho)$ are identified with points in $M$ by means of boundary normal coordinates.
 Below by $U$ we denote the open set $\tilde M\backslash\bar M$.
 For the sequel it is important to note that the set $U$ does not really depend on $M$.
 In other words, if there are two manifolds $M_i$ of the same dimension and two points $p_i\in\Sigma_i\subset\partial M_i$, where $i=1,2$, then choosing a sufficiently small $\rho>0$ we may assume that the sets $\tilde M_1\backslash\bar M_1$ and $\tilde M_2\backslash\bar M_2$ coincide.

 It is straightforward to see that a real-analytic metric $g$ on $M$ extends to a real-analytic metric $\tilde g$ on $\tilde M$, if $\rho$ is sufficiently small.
-Similarly, the above construct shows that a real-analytic vector bundle $E$ over $M$ extends to a real-analytic vector bundle $\tilde E$ over $\tilde M$ such that $\left.\tilde E\right|_{U}$ is trivial.
-Making $\rho>0$ smaller if necessary, we may also assume that a real-analytic Euclidean structure and a real-analytic connection $\nabla$ on $E$ extend to a Euclidean structure and a connection $\tilde\nabla$ on $\tilde E$.
-If the former were compatible on $E$, then by real-analyticity so are the latter on $\tilde E$.
+Similarly, the above construction shows that a real-analytic vector bundle $E$ over $M$ extends to a real-analytic vector bundle $\tilde E$ over $\tilde M$ such that $\left.\tilde E\right|_{U}$ is trivial.
+Making $\rho>0$ smaller if necessary, we may also assume that a real-analytic Euclidean structure and a real-analytic connection $\nabla$ on $E$ extend to an inner product and a connection $\tilde\nabla$ on $\tilde E$.
+If the former were compatible on $E$, then by unique continuation so are the latter on $\tilde E$.
 Below by $\tilde G$ we denote the Dirichlet Green kernel on $\tilde E$.

 Denote by $\mathcal E$ the trivial vector bundle $\left.\tilde E\right|_U$.
 For a given integer $\ell<2-n/2$, where $n$ is the dimension of $M$, we define the map $\mathcal G:\tilde E\to W^{\ell,2}(\mathcal E)$ by setting